Products

 Literacy for Children with Combined Vision and Hearing Loss Website

-An online tool that provides step-by-step strategies for teaching literacy to students at any development level.
-The website can be used by teachers, state deaf-blind projects, and families.
+This site provides many strategies for teaching literacy to students at any development level.
+It is designed to be used by teachers, state deafblind projects, and families.

 Literacy for Children Who Are Deaf-Blind: Building a Foundation Module